 Without support groups and mentors on campus that can identify with Black students, I don’t think PWI’s are the most healthy for Black youth.
 Especially those coming from the inner city.

 While attending HSU I always felt the school did not give a fuck about these vulnerable, Black youth they were bringing into a secluded, small, non-diverse town.

 To find out that two, Black-male students had been murdered while attending HSU and the school did not care if they got justice, only confirmed my suspicions.

-HSU has a terrible time retaining students of color past their second year and I always felt that it has a lot to do with the makeup and location of the school.
+HSU has a terrible time retaining students of color past their second year and I always felt that it had a lot to do with the makeup and location of the school.

-Although I graduated from HSU (definitely should have transferred) the experience has left a sour taste in my mouth.
+Although I graduated from HSU the experience has left a sour taste in my mouth.
 After following the cases of murdered students for a year after I graduated, I will always have an eerie view of Humboldt State and Humboldt County in general.